History of the Aether Theory

 the effect of space curvature.

-It is sad to report that more than 300 years after
+It is sad to note that more than 300 years

-the cause is still a mystery.
+the cause is still being reported as a mystery.
 Peter Bergmann, a devoted student and

 follower of Einstein, underscores this dismal deficiency by authoring a book